Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Conclusion

 \section{Conclusion}

-In this paper, we consider three factors for the Text-to-Audio grounding task, including the (1) the comprehensive relations between words in query; (2) Highlighting the crucial snippets and weakening the inessential parts in audio; (3) Capturing the cross-modal interactions between words and audio snippets, and we presented a novel Query Graph with Cross-gating Attention (QGCA) model for this task.
-Specifically, different from previous methods simply matching the audio snippet features with a mean-pooled query feature, we introduce an intra-modal query graph to comprehend the relations between words, and adopt an attention module that generates the snippet-specific query representations to modeling the cross-modal interactions between words and audio snippets.
+In this paper, we highlight the importance of TAG towards intelligent vehicle road cooperation, and consider its three factors, including (1) the comprehensive semantic relations between words in the given query; (2) strengthening the crucial snippets and weakening the inessential parts in audio; (3) capturing the cross-modal interactions between words and audio snippets, and we presented a novel query graph with Cross-gating Attention (CGI) model for this task.
+Specifically, different from previous methods simply matching the audio snippet features with a mean-pooled query feature, we introduce an intra-modal query graph to comprehend the relations between words, and adopt an attention module that generates the snippet-specific query representations to model the cross-modal interactions between words and audio snippets.
 Moreover, we present a cross-gating module that weakens the unimportant parts in audio and query to further enhance their representations.
-Extensive experiments have been conducted on the AudioGrounding dataset to verify the QGCA model.
-The results demonstrate that our model outperforms the existing method and several designed baselines by a large margin in all metrics.
+Comprehensive experimental results on the AudioGrounding dataset have verified our CGI model, where our CGI model outperforms the existing method and several designed baselines by a large margin.

-In the future, we plan to further study the task of TAG from the following aspects: 1) We will incorporate the Transformer architecture for modeling cross-modal information since it has been proven to be powerful to process the sequential data \cite{vaswani2017attention}; 2) We plan to introduce other graph networks for audio modeling, which will enhance the audio understanding and thus help the grounding; And 3) We plan to find some threshold-independent grounding strategies to enhance the robustness of the model.
+In the future, we will further explore the effectiveness of TAG from the following aspects: 1) we will incorporate the Transformer architecture for modeling cross-modal information since it has been proven to be powerful to process the sequential data \cite{vaswani2017attention}; 2) we plan to introduce other graph networks for audio modeling, which will enhance the audio perception capability and thus boosting the grounding performance; and 3) we will design the lightweight TAG model to achieve the collaboration on both the edge and cloud devices for diverse vehicle road cooperatio applications.